Natural Sleep Aids & Tips

 - Use “white noise” devices to block out surrounding environmental noise.

 - Don’t obsess about not sleeping.
 Not surprisingly, studies have shown that individuals who worry about falling asleep have greater trouble dropping off.
 It may help to remind yourself that while sleeplessness is troublesome, it isn’t life-threatening.

 - Short naps are good.
-Try to get into the habit of napping: ten to twenty minutes in the afternoon, preferably lying down in a darkened room.
+Try to get into the habit of napping: nap for no longer than 10 to 20 minutes in the afternoon, preferably lying down in a darkened room.

 - Spend some time outdoors as often as you can to get exposure to bright, natural light.
-If you are concerned about harmful effects of solar radiation, do it before ten in the morning or after three in the afternoon or use sunscreen.
+If you are concerned about harmful effects of solar radiation, do it before 10 a.m. or after 3 p.m. and use sunscreen.

 - The two best natural sleep aid treatments are valerian and melatonin.
-Valerian is a sedative herb, used for centuries, and it one of several natural sleep aids that might help you battle insomnia.
+Valerian is a sedative herb that has used for centuries to address insomnia.
 You can find standardized extracts in health food stores and pharmacies.
 Take one to two capsules a half hour before bedtime.
 Melatonin is a hormone that regulates the wake/sleep cycle and other daily biorhythms.
 Try sublingual tablets (to be placed under the tongue and allowed to dissolve); take 2.5 mg at bedtime as an occasional dose, making sure that your bedroom is completely dark.
 A much lower dose, 0.25 to 0.3 mg, is more effective for regular use.

 Many people find themselves losing steam in the afternoon, due to a variety of reasons.
 If you experience afternoon slumps, ask yourself the following: